avo-hq/docs.avohq.io/docs/3.0/cache.md

 Our computed system do not use MemoryStore in production because it will not be shared between multiple processes (when using Puma).
 :::

-## Problem: cached rows on table do not update when record's associations suffer changes
+## Improving Performance

-:::info
+Avo caches each record on the index view for improved performance.
+However, associated records may not be automatically updated when certain associations change.
+To prevent this:

-Solution 1: Use `touch: true` on association
+### Option 1: Use `touch: true` on association

 Example with Parent Model and Association
 ```ruby